How to Apply

 - The understanding of powerhouse control systems, Windows, Microsoft Office, Excel, some experience in safely trouble shooting electrical problems, welding and pipefitting.

-- Ability to exercise tact and discretion in relationships with co-workers, staff, and members of management.
+- Ability to exercise tact and discretion in relationships with others.

 - Act in accordance with the Facilities and Operations' guiding principles: respect, collaboration, proactive, solutions-based and responsibility to the environment.